StephanMusgrave/Etysdemo-musgrave/README.md

 # Etsydemo - an Etsy clone
-A project to develop a clone of Yelp developed from a [BaseRails] course.
+A project to develop a clone of Yelp following a [BaseRails] course.

 ![](public/etsydemo_.png)